brenohildebrand/42-Kit/README.md

 <h1 align="center">ft_framework</h1>

-I've created this project to help me on my journey at 42.
-I was used to having a framework like React or Svelte to help me with my projects.
-Also, I was used to a language like Javascript.
+I was used to having a framework like React or Svelte to help me on projects.
+I was also used to high-level languages like Javascript and Lua.
+At 42 I had to work with C on a daily basis.
 So out of frustation ft_framework was born.